 2.1 Overview

 The Chandra X-ray Observatory (CXO) was launched on the Space Shuttle Columbia on

 July 23, 1999.
-The Chandra program is sponsored by NASA’s Mission Science Directorate (SMD) and managed by the NASA Marshall Space Flight Center (MSFC).
+The Chandra program is sponsored by NASA’s Science Mission Directorate (SMD) and managed by the NASA Marshall Space Flight Center (MSFC).
 The prime contractor responsible for developing the spacecraft and integrating the CXO was TRW.
 The science instruments were developed as follows:

 The Advanced CCD Imaging Spectrometer (ACIS), built by the Pennsylvania State University in collaboration with the Massachusetts Institute of Technology (MIT);